 In fact, you can let it stay frozen for around three months!
 You can serve the cabbage dish at your preferred time until totally consumed.

-If you leave your cooked cabbage in the freezer for longer than 3 months, it will start to lose its flavour, and the nutrients will start to deteriorate the whole bunch.
+If you leave your cooked cabbage in the freezer for longer than 3 months, it will start to lose its flavor, and the nutrients will start to deteriorate the whole bunch.

-You are freezing the cooked cabbage to make it last for a while until the next meal so be mindful in properly preparing them.
+You are freezing the cooked cabbage to make it last for a while until the next meal so is mindful in properly preparing them.

 How to Freeze Cooked Cabbage